Can I Use My Handgun for Hunting in Texas? (2026) Laws, Calibers, & Safety Checklist

 • Varmints: Predators like coyotes and foxes can also be hunted with a handgun in Texas, helping to control populations and protect livestock.

-Remember: While there are no caliber restrictions, responsible shot placement is crucial for ethical hunting of small game with a handgun.
+Remember: While there are no caliber restrictions for small game, responsible shot placement is crucial for ethical hunting.

-Texas skies are alive with a variety of non-migratory game birds that can be hunted with a handgun during designated seasons.
-Here are a couple of examples:
+Texas skies are alive with a variety of non-migratory game birds that can be hunted with a handgun during designated seasons:

 • Quail: Several species of quail like bobwhite quail and scaled quail are popular targets for handgun hunters in Texas, offering a fast-paced and exciting hunting experience.